Beds, Built-ins, Other Work

 You can probably guess.
 Out came the oilstone from his toolbox and quick as a flash the iron was whisking up and down the stone, flipped over, the wire edge removed, and finally it was stropped backwards and forwards on the calloused palm of his hand.
 You could shave with it.
 I know, because he demonstrated how sharp it was by slicing a few hairs off his forearm.
 On went the cap iron and the assembly was dropped back in the plane.
 This was followed by a bit of squinting along the sole from the front whilst the lever and knob were fiddled with and that was it.
 He took a few shavings off a piece of wood and it went back in his toolbox.
 It took, oh … a few minutes.

 For what felt like forever I sharpened his tools for the one and only time he allowed me to under his rheumy eyed and critical stare, and things gradually got better.
 After a while he stopped telling me what a "completely daft stupit wee bastit " I was, and a bit later he started offering grudging approval.
-I had to sharpen some tools more than once because he kept on using and dulling them.
+I had to sharpen two or three tools more than once because he kept using and dulling them ... or maybe I just hadn't sharpened them very well the first time?
 When I’d done the lot we stopped and surveyed the day's work.